multitudes/httpwebserver/docs/evluation_test_guide.md

 the reponse should be 200 ok

 ## 3. DELETE Request
-add a file called delete-this.txt in the images directory
+add a file called delete_this.txt in the images directory
 ```bash
         curl -v -X DELETE http://localhost:4244/images/delete_this.txt
 ```